What Is the SAT? The Complete Guide for 2026

 What is the highest SAT score?

-The highest viable SAT rating is 1600, accomplished employing excelling in each section of the test.
+The highest possible SAT score is 1600, achieved by excelling in each section of the test.
+A 1500+ score places students in consideration for merit scholarships at many institutions.

 Leave a Reply